Strobotti/php-jwk/CONTRIBUTING.md

 If you want to fix a bug or add a missing feature you can open a new pull-request.

-Please note that you need a PHP 7.2 or later for using this library (including running the tests).
+Please note that you need a PHP 7.3 or later for using this library (running the tests requires at least php 8.2).

 Basic steps: